Inside FAISS: Billion-Scale Similarity Search

 - FAISS GitHub Repository

-I hope you enjoyed this article.
-If you have questions, found a bug, or just want to chat about AI and engineering, I'd love to hear from you.
+We hope you enjoyed this article.
+If you have questions, found a bug, or just want to chat about AI and engineering, we'd love to hear from you.

 • Graph Neural Networks